jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 Configure doctl
 * Login to Digital Ocean
-* Go to "API" on the left tab.
+* Go to "Manage".."API" on the left tab.
 * Applications & API..Tokens/Keys..Personal access tokens
 * Select `Generate New Token`
 * Token name: `digital-ocean-access-token`
+  * Generate Token
-* Copy the generated token value for the next step
+* Copy the generated token value for the next step.
+  * Go to the right of the token, a `copy` prompt will pop up
-* Run this command and input the `digital-ocean-access-token` value when prompted.
+* Run this command and input the `digital-ocean-access-token` value when prompted
   * `doctl auth init`
 * Add the digital-ocean-cluster credentials to kubeconfig
   * `doctl kubernetes cluster kubeconfig save digital-ocean-cluster`